centreon/centreon-documentation/versioned_docs/version-22.10/reporting/installation.md

 ### A dedicated reporting server

-The architecture and these requirements apply to :
+The architecture and these requirements apply to:

 - test
 - pre-production